aws-samples/deploy-gguf-model-to-sagemaker/README.md

 ## Architecture

 The solution architecture is shown in the diagram below.
-It consists of the following main steps:

 ![architecture.png](architecture.png)